Cryst4L/Daydream/README.md

 ========

 __Restricted Boltzmann Machines__ are one of the most fundamental and insightful Machine Learning models.
-It aims to capture the underlying distribution of the data in a factorized manner by relying on a Graph and an Energy Function to measure the likelyhood of a configuration according to Statistical Mechanics root concepts.
+It aims to capture the underlying distribution of the data in a factorized manner by relying on a Graph and an Energy Function which measures the likelyhood of a configuration according to Statistical Mechanics root concepts.

-[__Eigen3__](http://eigen.tuxfamily.org/index.php?title=Main_Page) is a C++ template based library for Linear Algebra, that is widely use for its speed and memory efficiency.
+__Eigen3__ is a [C++ template based library](ttp://eigen.tuxfamily.org/index.php?title=Main_Page) for Linear Algebra, that is widely use for its speed and memory efficiency.

-__Daydream__ (this) is an Eigen3 implementation of Restricted Boltzmann Machines.
+__Daydream__ is an Eigen3 implementation of Restricted Boltzmann Machines.
 It is structured as a library, and thus could be extended to a whole Energy Based Model library.

 Dependencies
 ------------